Explore The Waterfalls In Palakkad: Your Ultimate Guide To Nature’s Wonders

 Nestled in a thick forest close to Palakkad, Kerala, Dhoni Waterfalls provides a beautiful getaway into the natural world.
 The waterfall is surrounded by vivid flora and lush greenery as it collapses over a rocky ledge.
 Trekking expeditions are available to travellers along the meandering routes that lead to the falls, offering plenty of chances to view wildlife and birds.
 The calm ambience encourages picnics next to the waterfalls, where friends and family can unwind to the calming sound of the flowing water.

-Top Experiences: Swimming, Trekking
+Top Experiences: Swimming, trekking

 2. Meenvallam Waterfalls